Dublin: Current era

 The native language of most Dubliners today is English, and several local dialects are subsumed under the label Dublin English.
 Dublin also has many thousands of habitual Irish speakers, with the 2016 census showing that daily speakers (outside the education system) numbered 14,903.
-They form part of an urban Irish-speaking cohort which is generally better-educated than monoglot English speakers.
+They form part of an urban Irish-speaking cohort that is generally better-educated than monoglot English speakers.

-The Dublin Irish-speaking cohort is supported by a number of Irish-medium schools.
+Several Irish-medium schools support the Dublin Irish-speaking cohort.
 There are 12,950 students in the Dublin region attending 34 gaelscoileanna (Irish-language primary schools) and 10 gaelcholáistí (Irish-language secondary schools).

 Two Irish language radio stations, Raidió Na Life and RTÉ Raidió na Gaeltachta, have studios in the city, and the online station Raidió Rí-Rá broadcasts from studios in the city.
-A number of Irish language agencies are also located in the capital.
-Conradh na Gaeilge offers language classes and is used as a meeting place for different groups.
+Several Irish language agencies are also located in the capital.
+Conradh na Gaeilge offers language classes and serves as a meeting place for various groups.
 The closest Gaeltacht to Dublin is the County Meath Gaeltacht of Ráth Cairn and Baile Ghib which is 55 km away.

 International relations

-Dublin city council has an International Relations Unit, established in 2007.
-It works on hosting of international delegations, staff exchanges, international promotion of the city, twinning and partnerships, work with multi-city organisations such as Eurocities, economic partnerships and advice to other Council units.
+Dublin City Council has an International Relations Unit, established in 2007.
+It works on hosting international delegations, staff exchanges, international promotion of the city, twinning and partnerships, working with multi-city organisations such as Eurocities, economic partnerships, and advising other Council units.